Azure/azure-powershell/src/ScVmm/ScVmm.Autorest/docs/Update-AzScVmmVM.md

 # Update-AzScVmmVM

 ## SYNOPSIS
-The operation to update a virtual machine instance.
+The operation to Update a virtual machine instance.

 ## SYNTAX